Summer 2019 and Academic Year 2019-20

-Language Levels: Students may only apply to study Intermediate or Advanced level languages.
-There is one exception for study at the Elementary level: students who have acheived fluency or high advanced proficiency in one South Asia language may apply to learn a second South Asian language.
-Evidence of high proficiency must be reviewed by the U.S. Department of Education before FLAS can be awarded to study at the Elementary level.
-Such documentation might include on the following: a proficiency exam; transcript showing Advanced language courses; or having earned a degree in which the language is the primary language of instruction.
+Language Levels: Students may apply to study Intermediate or Advanced level languages.
+Elementary level study is not permitted, with one exception: students who have acheived fluency or advanced proficiency in one South Asia language may apply to learn a second South Asian language.
+Evidence of advanced proficiency must be reviewed by the U.S. Department of Education before FLAS can be approved for study at the Elementary level.
+Such documentation might include one of the following: a proficiency exam by a qualified language instructor; transcript showing Advanced language courses; or having earned a degree in which the target language is the primary language of instruction.

 Eligibility: All applicants to FLAS must be U.S. citizens or permanent residents.
-Academic Year applicants must be enrolled or plan to enroll full-time in a graduate degree program at Columbia University.
-(Full-time equivalency may be applicable in a limited number of cases.)
+Academic Year applicants must be enrolled or plan to enroll full-time in an undergraduate or graduate degree program at Columbia University.
+(Full-time equivalency may be applicable for a student who is in the final semester of classes for the degree program.)
 Summer applicants must be enrolled in a undergraduate or graduate degree program, but do not have to be studying full-time during the academic year.

-Undergraduate and Graduate Summer FLAS: Summer awards cover tuition up to $5,000 and a stipend of $2,500.
+Summer FLAS: Summer awards cover tuition up to $5,000 and a stipend of $2,500.
 Summer fellows must study at language programs that meet the standards of the US Department of Education for intensive study.
 Summer programs must be intensive and equal to one year of academic year study.
 Programs must be at least 140 hours of classroom instruction, and at least six weeks long.
 Each individual program of study must be approved by USED in advance of any payment for tuition and fees.
 (Requests for approval should be submitted no later than one month before the begin date of the program).
-Elementary level study must be within the U.S. with the exception that there are no programs for the target language located within the U.S.

-Application and deadlines: The next competition will be for Summer 2017 and Academic Year 2017-2018.
-The deadline for both will be announced in November 2016 but is expected to be in late February or early March 2017.
+Application and deadlines: The next competition will be for Summer 2019 and Academic Year 2019-2020.
+The deadline for both competitions has not been announced.
+It is expected to be in late February 2019.
 All applicants must apply on-line at http://gsas.columbia.edu/Internal-Fellowship-Application.
 The application requires an information form, statement of purpose, two recommendations, and transcripts.
 Students applying for Intermediate and Advanced language study must submit an evaluation by a language instructor as one of the recommendations.
 Competitive priorities include 1) applicants who submit a FAFSA form demonstrating financial need; and 2) students who will plan to achieve Advanced or Superior levels of proficiency by the time of graduation.
 Students at all levels of proficiency, except those who have acheived fluency, are encouraged to apply.

-Downloadable Announcement Flyers: These PDF flyers contain general information about the previous competition.
-The information is generaly applicable to other competition cycles.
+Downloadable Announcement Flyers: These PDF flyers contain general information about the 2018-19 competition, and will be updated later in the fall.
+The information on the is generally applicable to other competition cycles, including the 2019-20 cycle.
 The details of subsequent competititons including the amounts of award, languages of award, etc. may vary from year to year.